2018 Macau Grand Prix: Qualifying classification

+Bold time indicates the faster of the two times that determined the grid order.

 Qualification race

 The qualifying race to set the grid order for the main race commenced at 13:05 Macau Standard Time (UTC+08:00) on 17 November.
 Weather conditions at the start were dry and overcast with the air temperature at 23 C. Ilott tucked into the slipstream of Ticktum and steered to the outside of the Mandarin Oriental bend corner and made a pass for the lead.
 Ilott maintained it through Lisboa turn despite an oversteer that had him narrowly avoid glancing a trackside wall with his left-rear tyre against as he used Ticktum as a braking point reference.
 Eriksson passed Fenestraz for third into Lisboa corner.
 Other cars slowed Eriksson, and Fenestraz retook the position at San Francisco Bend turn.
 That lap, Sakaguchi crashed into a barrier at San Francisco Bend turn and retired.
 Ticktum remained close behind Ilott and he retook the lead by going to the outside of Lisboa corner.
 He began to pull away from the rest of the field and led Ilott by 1.341 seconds by the second lap's conclusion.
 Shortly after, Katayama made contact with a wall and became the second retirement.
 On lap three, in the track's mountain section at Dona Maria Bend, a stray dog got onto the circuit, and Ticktum swerved off the racing line to avoid hitting it.
 A full course yellow flag was implemented and then the safety car was deployed for dog retrieval by track marshals.

 It was clear even in the first half a lap that our pace was stronger than Callum's.
 So I really tried to nail the final sector and I got him back for the lead.
 While Callum was behind I saw I was pulling away quite easily, and I was saving tyres for the last part of the race.
 As soon as I saw Joel behind...
 I've seen he's been in a quicker car overall this weekend but didn't get the chance to show it in qualifying, so I upped the ante quite a bit.
 That was enough to pull a gap and I backed off on the last lap.